XRPLF/xrpl-dev-portal/content/tx_format.md

 | WalletLocator | String | Hash256 | (Optional) Not used. |
 | WalletSize | Unsigned Integer | UInt32 | (Optional) Not used. |

-If none of these options are provided, then the AccountSet transaction has no effect (beyond destroying the transaction fee).
+If none of these options are provided, then the AccountSet transaction has no effect (beyond destroying the transaction cost).
 See [Canceling or Skipping a Transaction](#canceling-or-skipping-a-transaction) for more details.

 ### Domain ###